jonathanyeong/personal-website/content/blog-posts/my-current-blog-stack.md

 Having this setup is great for a few reasons

 * The only cost is paying for the domain name.
 * Static sites are fast.
 * Set it and forget it.

+What are some of the things I could improve on.

+* I wish forestry had auto save.
+* I don't know how Netlify handles scaling.
+If you start hitting a cap